everlasterVR/everlastervr.github.io/_plugins/tittymagic/v5.2/home/content.md

 ## Getting Started

-Save the var package to VAM/AddonPackages.
-In VAM, add the plugin to a Person atom's Plugins tab.
+[Install the package](/docs/general/installing_addon_packages), start VAM and add the plugin to a Person atom's Plugins tab.

 The plugin's default settings are intended to work well in most situations.

 Make sure your frame rate is sufficiently high and synchronized with VAM's physics rate - see [Physics Rate and Frame Rate](/docs/general/physics_rate_and_frame_rate).
 Configure your setup correctly and you will get more out of the plugin!

-> **Unpacking the var package is not recommended**.
-The package includes morphs that are best loaded on demand when the plugin is actually used in the scene.
-Additionally, unpacking makes it impossible to properly use the plugin as a dependency for any looks or scenes you might release yourself.
+## Basic Usage: Softness, Quickness and Mass

+These settings are intended as easy and intuitive ways to change how the breasts should behave.
+They adjust many different settings in the background, from physics parameter values and collider properties to how much of each morph value will be applied and how gravity affects breasts.

+### Softness

+A low softness value makes breasts immobile and rigid, like implants.
+A high value simulates natural breasts.

+### Quickness

+Quickness is for tweaking the speed at which breasts respond to forces and bounce back to their normal shape and position.
+It only affects physics parameter values.

+### Mass

+Mass is calculated from an approximation of breast volume.
+Everything that depends on breast size uses breast mass as a multiplier one way or another, e.g. the sizes of hard colliders get scaled with breast mass, as do the the values of most physics parameters and morphs.